jbazou/palm-beach-broward-school-map/README.md

 Driving-time estimates use the public OSRM service and do not include live traffic.
 Confirm the final itinerary before booking meetings.

+## Security and privacy

+- The site is static and does not collect, transmit, or store user-entered meeting details.
+- A restrictive Content Security Policy limits scripts, styles, map tiles, and route requests to the services required by the map.
+- Leaflet assets are version-pinned and protected with Subresource Integrity hashes.
+- External Google Maps links are isolated from the scheduling page and do not receive its referrer URL.
+- Route calculations send only the selected schools' public coordinates to the public OSRM routing service.

 ## GitHub Pages

 Publish this repository from the `main` branch and `/ (root)` folder in Settings > Pages.